RobPruzan/React-Django-Skeleton-/README.md

 ## Django X Postgres
 We need to connect django to our Postrgres DB

-To do this navigate to local_settings.py
-From root of the project navigate to backend/backend
+To do this navigate to local_settings.py (this is located in the backend directory, right under the root directory of the project)

 Within local_settings.py place your DB information used earlier to create your DB
 ```